DevExpress/devextreme-documentation/api-reference/20 Data Visualization Widgets/BaseGauge/3 Methods/subvalues().md

 The subvalues.

 ---
-See the **subvalues** option description for more information on gauge subvalues.
+See the **subvalues** property description for more information on gauge subvalues.

 #include common-demobutton with {
     url: "https://js.devexpress.com/Demos/WidgetsGallery/Demo/Gauges/ValueIndicatorsApi/"